IBM/build-custom-stt-model-with-diarization/README.md

 #### Transcribe audio to get Diarized textual output as follows:

-- Click on the **Transcribe Text** and upload the `earnings-call-Q-and-A.flac` which you will have downloaded in the [previous code pattern of the series](https://github.com/IBM/convert-video-to-audio).
-Verify the Language Speech-To-Text Model and Acoustic Speech-To-Text model and click on `Transcribe`.
+- Click on the `Transcribe audio` and upload the `earnings-call-Q-and-A.flac` which you will have downloaded in the [previous code pattern of the series](https://github.com/IBM/convert-video-to-audio).
+Verify the language Speech-To-Text Model and acoustic Speech-To-Text model are populated and click on `Transcribe`.

->NOTE: It will take about 1-2 Min to transcribe the `earnings-call-Q-and-A.flac` audio file be patient.
+>NOTE: It will take about 1-2 Min to transcribe the `earnings-call-Q-and-A.flac` audio file. <br> Please be patient.

 ![](doc/source/images/transcribestep1.gif)